amahdy/offline-first-app/README.md

 ## Try out this application

-Make sure you have [Bower](https://bower.io) and [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed, also make sure you have a local [CouchDB](http://couchdb.apache.org) running.
+Make sure you have [Bower](https://bower.io) and [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Clone this project locally then:

 ### Installing Dependencies